Menu

 Humanism is a nontheistic worldview with ethical values informed by scientific knowledge and driven by a desire to meet the needs of people in the here and now.
 At the foundation of those values is an affirmation of the dignity of every human being.

-NOVEMBER 2025: PRESIDENT'S MESSAGE
+DECEMBER 2025: PRESIDENT'S MESSAGE

 Peter Dickinson